Webinars, Videos, and Training & Guidelines

 - Cost-free Continuing Education credits are available for clinical audiences.
 Log in at Medscape to watch the series.
 Shorter versions of these videos were released on WebMD.com/AgeFriendly for the public

-IHI offers a getting started guidelines in Age-Friendly Care
+IHI offers getting-started guidelines in Age-Friendly Care:

 - Guide to Using the 4Ms in the Care of Older Adults in Hospitals and Ambulatory Practices